-How to Send Emails with the Nylas Python SDK
+How to send emails with the Nylas Python SDK

 By sending emails with Python using the Nylas Connectivity APIs we can be sure that messages land in the recipient’s inbox and not the spam folder.
 Emails sent with Nylas will look the same as any other email sent from the sender’s account, but we will have API-level control over the message creation and sending.